-- (1) Requirements of this Section are to be applied to ships where ballast water management systems are accepted as a ballast water management process. - (2) Ballast water management systems are to comply with Ballast Water Performance Standard (D-2) of the Convention. - (3) The ballast water management system is to be type-approved by Flag Administration and the Society in accordance with Guidelines G8, Guidelines for Approval of Ballast Water Management Systems (IMO Res.
-MEPC.174(58)) (2018) - (4) Ships in which ballast water management systems are installed in accordance with this Section will be assigned an BWT notation. - (5) In addition to requirements in this Chapter, applicable requirements in Pt 5, Ch 6, Sec 4 are to be complied with.
+- (1) Requirements of this Section are to be applied to ships where ballast water management systems are accepted as a ballast water management process. - (2) Ballast water management systems are to comply with Ballast Water Performance Standard (D-2) of the Convention. - (3) The ballast water management system is to be type-approved by Flag Administration and the Society as followings.
+(2021) - (A) BWMS to be installed on or after 28th October 2020 is to be approved by Res.
+MEPC.300(72) (BWMS Code) or Res.
+MEPC.279(70) (2016 G8) - (B) BWMS to be installed before 28th October 2020 is to be approved by Res.
+MEPC.300(72) (BWMS Code), Res.
+MEPC.279(70) (2016 G8) or Res.
+MEPC.174(58)(G8) - (C) The word "installed" means the contractual date of delivery of the ballast water management system to the ship.
+In the absence of such a date, the word "installed" means the actual date of delivery of the ballast water management system to the ship.
+In addition, in the International Ballast Water Management Certificate, the installation date described above in relation to the installation of the ballast water treatment system and the date of commissioning thereafter may be existed. - (4) Ships in which ballast water management systems are installed in accordance with this Section will be assigned an BWT notation. - (5) In addition to requirements in this Chapter, applicable requirements in Pt 5, Ch 6, Sec 4 are to be complied with.

 - (1) Hazardous area means an area in which an explosive gas atmosphere is or may be expected to be present, in quantities such as to require special precautions for the construction, installation and use of equipment.
 The classification of hazardous area is to be in accordance with Pt 6, Ch 1, 101.
 4 (1).
 When a gas atmosphere is present, the following hazards may also be present: toxicity, asphyxiation, corrosivity and reactivity.
-(2017) - (2) Dangerous gas means any gas which may develop an explosive or toxic atmosphere being hazardous to the crew and the ship, e.g. hydrogen(H2), hydrocarbongas,ozone(O3), chlorine(C12) and andchlorine dioxide(ClO2), etc. - (3) Dangerous liquid means any liquid that is identified as hazardous in the Material Safety Data Sheet or other documentation relating to this liquid.
+(2017) - (2) Dangerous gas means any gas which may develop an explosive or toxic atmosphere being hazardous to the crew and the ship, e.g. hydrogen(H2), hydrocarbongas,ozone(O3), chlorine(Cl2) and andchlorine dioxide(ClO2), etc. - (3) Dangerous liquid means any liquid that is identified as hazardous in the Material Safety Data Sheet or other documentation relating to this liquid.